loekcleophas/loekcleophas.github.io/students.md

 ## Doctoral students

+* (2020–) Hossain Muctadir, PhD student at TU/e on model consistency as part of the [Digital Twin](https://www.digital-twin-research.nl) program.
+* (2020–) David Manrique Negrin, PhD student at TU/e on model orchestration as part of the [Digital Twin](https://www.digital-twin-research.nl) program.
 * (2018–) Kousar Aslam, PhD student at TU/e on joint project with [ASML](https://www.asml.com), working on learning component models by using active automata learning techniques.
-* (2017—) Sangeeth Kochanthara, PhD student at TU/e on (Software) Architecture and Functional Safety as part of the [i-CAVE](https://i-cave.nl) (integrated Cooperative Automated VEhicles) project.
+* (2017—) Sangeeth Kochanthara, PhD student at TU/e on (Software) Architecture and Functional Safety as part of the [i-CAVE](https://i-cave.nl) (integrated Cooperative Automated VEhicles) program.
 * (2017–) Melanie Mauch, PhD student at SU on compressed pattern matching.
 Partially funded by NRF CPRR project "SaSy and DaPPR: Sequences and Syntax, Distributed & Parallel Pattern Recognition".

 ## Master's students

-* (2019) Javier Alvarez Morales, MSc ES (Embedded Systems) student at TU/e on MSc final project with [ASML](https://www.asml.com), working in the area of representing and handling variability in settings with heterogeneous models.
+* (2021) Tajinder Singh, MSc AT (Automotive Technology) student at TU/e on MSc final project with [Siemens], working in the area of Safety Systems for Connected Automated Vehicles.

 # Previous students